tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The unit disk receiver's :par:`ignoreInterference` parameter configures whether interfering signals ruin receptions (``false`` by default).

+.. **TODO** they ruin it if they are present

 The unit disk only simulates abrupt attenuation, i.e. in terms of receivability, the signal is not attenuated at all in communication range, but the signal strength is zero outside of it.
-Also, any interfering signal can prevent reception, and obstacles completely block signals.
+Also, any interfering signal prevents reception, and obstacles completely block signals.
 There is no probabilistic error modeling.

 .. **TODO**